emilythestrangee/myDFIR_SOC/Day 27 - Investigate RDP Brute Force Attack.md

 ### 7. Reconstructing the Kali-based Attack

-In this lab, the brute force originated from a Kali VM you used.
+Lastly, we will investigate the brute force attack originating from a Kali VM you.
 You did not change IP via VPN, so the attacker IP matches your personal IP — this prevents starting the hunt by IP alone.
 Instead, use other pivots and time constraints.

 **Approach:**